ConservationMetrics/gc-docs/docs/reference/gc-toolkit/gc-scripts-hub/dataset-uploader.md

 * **“⚠️ Dataset name is already in usage.”** Pick a different dataset name.
 The table name must be unique in the warehouse.
 * **Unsupported file type.** Convert it locally to one of the supported formats, then re-upload.
 * **Large files.** If the upload stalls, the file might be too large.
 Try resizing the file to a smaller size.
 A recommended maximum size for a file is 5MB on a computer, or 1-2MB on a mobile device.
+* **Accidental upload.** If you accidentally upload a file, but did not click **Save & Finish**, you can just refresh the page.
+(It will be cleaned up automatically.)
+If you did click **Save & Finish**, the database table will have to be deleted manually.
+(In the future, we will add a way to delete the table.)

 _For any other issues, please contact us at [guardianconnector@conservationmetrics.com](mailto:guardianconnector@conservationmetrics.com) or file an issue on [GitHub](https://github.com/ConservationMetrics/gc-scripts-hub/issues)._